 The only way to know if they want your help is to ask, said Hays.

 “I’ve asked family and friends, ‘Are you tired of this?
 Are you willing to make changes?’” he said.
 “A lot of times people want to make changes, but they don’t know how.”

 If the answer is no, respect their privacy and try to remember that this is not your problem to fix.
 If the answer is yes, indicate that you are there to help and define the capacity in which you are able to assist.

-That may include helping them craft a monthly budget, checking in with them regularly, finding them a (free) money management course, or putting them in touch with a financial advisor who can provide an independent, third-party analysis.
+That may include helping them craft a monthly budget, checking in with them regularly, finding them a (free) money management course, or putting them in touch with a financial professional who can provide an independent, third-party analysis.

-- Need a financial advisor?
+- Need a financial professional?
 Contact us

 If you do not intend to give monetary gifts or loans, make that clear.